The Word Problem for Finitary Automaton Groups

 On the next level, the class of bounded automata and bounded automaton groups, every path in the automaton may contain at most one cycle (not counting the self-loops at a possible identity state).
 This class still seems \enquote{finite enough} for many problems to be decidable.
 For example, the finiteness problem \cite{waechter2021orbits} as well as the order problem \cite{bondarenko2013conjugacy} are decidable and there are positive results on the conjugacy problem \cite{bondarenko2013conjugacy}; the word problem of a bounded automaton group can be solved in deterministic logarithmic space \cite{nekrashevych2005self, bartholdi2019groups} and its complement is an ET0L language \cite{bishop2019bounded}.

 We will be interested in the finitary level.
 As we have discussed, studying the word problem of these groups is the same as studying the word problem of arbitrary finite groups.
 It is well known that a group is finite if and only if its word problem (i.\,e.\ the formal language of words over the generators representing the neutral element) is regular.
 While this does not settle the precise complexity for the individual groups entirely, we will approach this setting from a different perspective.
 We will consider the uniform word problem, where the group is part of the input in a suitable presentation.
-Typical such presentations include, for example, the classical one with generators and relations, Caley graphs and tables or presenting the elements as matrices or permutations.
-Our presentation of choice is that of using an automaton (in the way described above).
-Here, we will show that the uniform word problem is \coNP-complete by giving a direct reduction from the satisfiability problem for boolean formulae.
-Then, we will show that the uniform compressed word problem, where the input state sequence is not given directly but only compressed in the form of a context-free grammar (or, more precisely, a straight-line program), is \PSpace-complete and, thus, exponentially harder (under common complexity theoretic assumptions).
-This reflects a similar (potentially) exponential gap in the general case \cite{waechter2022automaton}.
-We prove this latter result by giving a direct reduction from the satisfiability problem for quantified boolean formulae.
-This approach of simulating logical formulae in automata is similar to the techniques used in \cite{waechter2022automaton} and we hope that the general idea can be extended to further settings, for example, to obtain lower bound results for further levels of the activity hierarchy.
-The underlying idea is to use certain commutators for simulating logical conjunctions.
-This is often attributed to Barrington, who showed \cite{barrington89boundedWidth} that non-solvable finite groups have \ComplexityClass{ALogTime}-complete word problems (see \cite{bartholdi2019groups} for more results in that direction).
-However, there are also similar ideas predating Barrington \cite{makanin1984decidability, malcev1962equation, maurer1965property, krohn1966realizing}. \end{section}
+Typical such presentations include, for example, the classical one with generators and relations, Caley graphs and tables or presenting the elements as matrices or permutations (where the representation as permutations may be considered a special case of the representation as matrices).
+For Cayley tables, the problem can be solved in deterministic logarithmic space (by iterated lookups in the table) and the same is true for matrix representations \cite{1lipton1977word}.
+Since the word problem of every non-solvable finite group is $\ComplexityClass{NC}^1$-complete \cite{barrington89boundedWidth}, we immediately get a lower bound for any group representation.
+For permutations, there are also lower bound results regarding deterministic logarithmic space \cite{cook1987problems}.